 3) If I were influenced by peer pressure, it may cause me to want to present my runs with a faster average pace to gain approval.

 Take this to Strava, do you care about the average pace that you present to your followers on Strava?
 The reality is that you will likely get more Kudos if you upload a faster average pace.
 It’s not all about the Kudos, but that is a quick indicator of who is noticing your activities and taking an interest in your running, which can feel good.
 Include pictures, a catchy title, and a story about your adventure, and even more people will take notice–which is the beauty of Strava in action.
-But back to average pace, don’t let the temptation to present a “faster” run drive your training, just to impress or gain approval of others.
+But don’t let the temptation to present a “faster” run drive your training, just to impress or gain approval of others.
 In fact, it is important to note, that the average pace that Strava presents on your activity is calculated from Moving Time, not Elapsed Time.
 So this means that I can go out and run VO2max repeats on the track, at 4:30min/mile pace, stopping my watch after each repeat as I rest, and upload a 3mi run in 13 min 30 sec (my 3mi PR is 18:50).
 It is too easy for someone to cheat and present a fast average pace, take it with a grain of salt.
-Also note that segments and activities categorized as a Race present average pace by Elapsed Time, which is a truer picture.
+Also note that segments and activities categorized as a Race present average pace by Elapsed Time, which is a truer picture of your actual performance.

 So if your training calls for an easy, recovery effort, then stick to what that means to you.
 For me, that means an 8:45-9:15min/mi pace on a flat route with moderate weather.
 If I am in Leadville, CO, that means probably about a 10:00-10:45min/mi pace.
 For elite runners, a recovery effort may be a 6:00-6:30min/mile pace (notwithstanding the environmentals, etc).
 The big take-home point here is: forget about the meaning that you ascribe to average pace.
 Do not fall into the trap of thinking that the average pace of your workout is an important training metric, because IT IS NOT.
 You have to consider the littany of other factors and variables that are attached to the workout.
 Let race times and PR’s be the metric by which you judge your own personal performance potential.
 Or if you must have a quick metric by which you judge yourself against others, use Strava’s new Relative Effort (the new and improved “Suffer Score”).